 by Gerald Grow

-Make a humorous visual aid to help teach the concept of self-direction in learning, the Self-Direction Spray.
+On a different note, you can make a humorous visual aid to help teach the concept of self-direction in learning here: the Self-Direction Spray.

 For a quick overview: